synapsecns/sdk-docs/core/tokens/Token.md

     though there are some exceptions: for example, USDC and USDT both use 18 decimal places for precision on the Binance Smart Chain, but 6 decimals on all other chains.
-- `addresses` (`{ [chainId: number] => string }`) - This field is similarly shaped to `decimals`, in that it is a mapping with shape `chain id => address for chain (string)`, containing the on-chain address of this token for respective Chain ID values.
+- `addresses` (`{ [chainId: number] => string }`) - This field is similarly shaped to `decimals`, in that it is a mapping with shape `chain id => address for chain (string)`, containing the on-chain addresses of this token for respective Chain ID values.
 - `swapType` (`string`) - The "swap type" of this token, explained further in [SwapType](./SwapType.md).

 ## Functions